The Ho Chi Minh Trail: Then and Now (Part 1)

 A B-52 could release up to 100 bombs in one attack.

-F-100F Super Sabre escorts a B-52
+F-100F Super Sabre escorts a B-52 over the Ho Chi Minh Trail in Laos

 An F-100F Super Sabre escorts a B-52.

-A unexploded 500 pound bomb in the hills above La Hap.
+A unexploded 500-pound bomb in the hills above La Hap.

-A B-52 releases its payload.
+A B-52 releases its payload over Laos.

-2,000 pound bombs in Muong Nong.
+2000-pound bombs in Muong Nong.

-Phantom F4 jets releasing their payload.
+Phantom F-4 jets releasing their payload over Laos.

-750 pound bombs at the Mu Gia Pass.
+750-pound bombs at the Mu Gia Pass.

-A-6 Intruders drop their payload.
+A-6 Intruders drop their payload on the Ho Chi Minh Trail.

-750 pound bombs waiting for pickup at a river crossing near Bualapaha.
+750-pound bombs waiting for pickup at a river crossing near Bualapaha.

 Picture of Digby Greenhalgh